expressjs/expressjs.com/astro/src/content/api-reference/en/3x/res-sendfile.md

 ---
 title: res.sendfile
-description: Transfer the file at the given `path`.
+description: Transfer the file at the given path.
 menuTitle: res.sendfile
 ---